 The main types of accessibility testing tools include screen readers for visually impaired people, authoring/editing tools that support specific coding standards, and WYSIWYG editors that provide additional accessibility options such as keyboard shortcuts and color contrast filters.
-There are also a number of tools that can help you to validate your web pages so that they are more accessible and meet accessibility standards.
+There are also a number of tools that can help you validate your web pages so that they are more accessible and meet accessibility standards.

-Below we have mentioned some of the most popular tools:
+Below, we have mentioned some of the most popular tools:

 - A11y Color Contrast Accessibility Validator

-- ACTF aDesigner
+- ACTF designer